 Creeping Water Primrose

 Water primrose is a perennial plant that stands erect along the shoreline but also forms long runners (up to 16 feet) that creep across wet soil or float out across the water surface.
 These runners form roots at their nodes.
-Leaves range from lance-shaped or willow-like (2 to inches long by 1/2 to 1 inch wide) on the erect stems to round or oval 91 to 2 inches in diameter on the floating stems.
+Leaves range from lance-shaped or willow-like (2 to inches long by 1/2 to 1 inch wide) on the erect stems to round or oval on the floating stems.
 Leaves can be green to reddish depending on the species.
 The single flowers are yellow with 4 or 5 petals depending on the species.
 Flowers vary in size from 1 inch to 2 inches in diameter.

 Water Primrose can be cut down or the roots can be dug up.
 It will be difficult to control this way because it will regrow from seeds and remaining roots.

 Systemic herbicides, such as Shoreline Defense®, will work to kill the root of the plant.

 Chemical Application Best Practices